Bridge Data Centres, Ecoceres use biofuel as backup energy to power data centres

 The pilot used hydrotreated vegetable oil, or HVO, at BDC’s Asia-Pacific data centres for emergency backup power, including generator startup, load transfer and sustained operations, BDC said in a statement.

-The company, backed by US-based investment firm Bain Capital, said the HVO was derived from waste-based feedstock and would serve as a substitute for conventional diesel, adding that no modifications were needed to existing backup generators.
+The company, backed by US-based investment firm Bain Capital, noted that the HVO was derived from waste-based feedstock and would serve as a substitute for conventional diesel, adding that no modifications were needed to existing backup generators.

 EcoCeres is a biofuel producer also backed by Bain as well as Hong Kong’s city gas company Towngas.

-The usage of HVO fuel would reduce greenhouse gas emissions by up to 90 per cent compared to diesel, BDC said, adding it intends to further deploy HVO-powered solutions across its data centre sites.
+The usage of HVO fuel would reduce greenhouse gas emissions by up to 90 per cent compared to diesel, BDC pointed out, adding that it intends to further deploy HVO-powered solutions across its data centre sites.

 HVO fuel is reliable and can perform at scale and allow a significant reduction in emissions for data centres, EcoCeres chief executive Matti Lievonen said in the same statement.

-EcoCeres currently has plants in Zhangjiagang, China and Johor Bahru, where it produces renewable fuels including HVO, sustainable aviation fuel, and bio-naphtha.
+EcoCeres currently has plants in Zhangjiagang, China and Johor Bahru, where it produces renewable fuels including HVO, sustainable aviation fuel, as well as bio-naphtha.

 BDC’s biofuel move comes amid rising demand for power to accommodate a surge in data centre construction in South-east Asia.